Why, after a year of life, I'm still leaving New York - ForumDaily

 Food.
 Just a stunning selection of everything that you can imagine, especially I am pleased with the meat without antibiotics and the availability of fruit in the winter.

-Institutions.
-There are so many “right” restaurants, hotels, coffee shops in New York that even in a year I could not get around everything in my Forskvere.
+Establishments.
+There are so many “right” restaurants, hotels, and coffee shops in New York that even in a year I couldn’t see everything in my Foursquare.

 Opportunities.
 Here you can fly to the very top, just by meeting the right people, but in this city it is easy.